wdi-hk-10/sample-rails-book-club/README.md

   1. Run `bundle install`.
   1. If there are `.coffee` files already generated in your `app/assets/javascripts` folder, you can simply rename them to `.js`.

-After you have made these changes, `rails g controller` will generate `.js` file for each controller you create.
+After you have made these changes, `rails g controller` will generate `.js` files instead of the default `.coffee` for each controller you create.

 ### How to integrate the twitter-bootstrap-rails gem?